 You pay a \$0 copay per visit.
+Prior Authorization may be required.

 Home infusion therapy

 Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
 You pay 20% coinsurance per visit.